-(c) In the case of a termination for Cause, non-qualified benefits under the Supplemental Plan and Mr. Nagler's change in control agreement, including both pension and deferred compensation, are subject to forfeiture.

-(d) For purposes of these calculations the target number of shares is pro-rated for the portion of the performance period completed as of December 29, 2006.
+- (c) In the case of a termination for Cause, non-qualified benefits under the Supplemental Plan, including both pension and deferred compensation, are subject to forfeiture. - (d) For purposes of these calculations the target number of shares is pro-rated for the portion of the performance period completed as of December 26, 2008.